beagleboard/Pinout.xyz/src/en/pin/pin-2.md

-The 5v power pins are connected directly to the Pi's power input and will capably provide the full current of your mains adaptor, less that used by the Pi itself.
+The 5v power pins are connected directly to the BeagleY-AI power input and will provide the full current of your mains supply, less that used by the board itself.

-With a decent power supply, such as the official 3A adapter on the Pi 4, you can expect to pull about 1A to 2A.
+With a decent power supply, such as a 3A USB-C PD unit, you can expect to pull about 1A to 2A.